Ashfield, New South Wales: Education

-Ashfield has three primary schools: Ashfield Public (on Liverpool Road), St Vincent's (a Catholic K–12 school in Bland Street), and Yeo Park Infants (on Victoria Street at the southern extremity of the suburb).
+Ashfield has three primary schools: Ashfield Public (on Liverpool Road), Yeo Park Infants (on Victoria Street at the southern extremity of the suburb).
 It also has two high schools: Ashfield Boys High School (next to Ashfield Public on Liverpool Road) and St Vincent's College (a Catholic co-educational school in Bland Street formed as a result of a merger in 2023 of adjacent schools Bethlehem College and De La Salle College).

 Ashfield Public is the oldest of these having been established in 1876 after much lobbying from local residents.
 Prior to that there had been schools operating out of the Methodist, Anglican and Presbyterian churches and there had even been a public school operating briefly out of the Methodist church between 1862 and 1866 but it wasn't until 1876 that it became a permanent fixture.
 In 1907, two years of secondary school were added and the school became a Superior School but it was not until 1965 that Ashfield Boys High was formally established and separated from the primary school.